 Prof. Dr.-Ing.
 Bernd Bertsche

-- University professor and institute director at the Institute for Machine Elements at the University of Stuttgart
+- University professor and former institute director at the Institute for Machine Elements at the University of Stuttgart

 - Founder of the Reliability Engineering Research Department at the University of Stuttgart

 - Spokesman of the DFG research group “System Reliability in Early Development Phases